to the only Dude Ranch in the

 After breakfast, we have the advanced whitewater raft trip (ages 8 and

-up plus 60lbs) or horseback rides.
+up plus 60lbs) OR horseback rides for anyone not rafting.
 In 2014 the advanced whitewater raft trip will only be included for week long guests.
 If you are staying the 4 night package, there will be a $25 dollar additional charge.
 After lunch and the raft trip we

 have horseback rides.
 Also for those advanced riders that have been